k-mccalla/Project-work/README.md

 ### Installing

 1) Open up Command Prompt this can be accessed using the windows search bar.
 Alternativley, You can press Win + R, then type cmd.exe into the Run field.
 2) Clone this repository into an empty folder using git bash.
+Type Git clone
 3) Navigate to the folder using cd in command prompt.

 For example type cd followed by the location: